yeshugit/yeshugit/source/_posts/kuch-teri-tarah.md

   The song is a devotional hymn, expressing deep devotion and love for Jesus.
   The lyrics describe the complete dependence on Jesus, desire to be like him, and  gratitude for love and guidance.
 categories:
-  - Devotional Songs
+  - 'Devotional Songs'
 tags:
-  - Friends of God Ministries
+  - 'Friends of God Ministries'
-Keywords:
-  - Kuch teri tarah lyrics
+keywords: ['Kuch teri tarah lyrics','Kuch teri tarah']
 ---
 ## English Lyrics : {{title}}
 {{lyrics_en}}